dguglielmi/sunny-overlay/README.md

 ### Layman users

-- First you need to install layman and source layman configuration from your make.conf
+- First, you need to install layman and source layman configuration from your make.conf

 ```
 # emerge -av app-portage/layman